 Come for an international sporting exchange, and an adventure and stay for the cultural experience of a life time.

 After experiencing the Himalaya region in Tibet and Nepal via the Raid Gauloises Expedition Adventure Race back in 2000, Terri became culturally and geographically intrigued with this special part of our planet.
 She vowed then that she’d explore more.
 So after much research Bhutan became her intimate focus and Expedition Bhutan was created, with Terri as the expedition leader.
-Their 4-person expedition team and 3-person film team traversed the entire country, from far west, to the last village in the east, trekking and mountain biking over a 2-month span in the fall of 2011, while shooting a documentary film of their adventure and cultural inquiry (The Happiest Place).
-In addition to bringing two Bhutanese to the U.S. to further explore sporting culture in America, Terri returned to Bhutan in the summers of 2012 and 2013 living in the capital, Thimphu, while volunteering with the Bhutan Olympic Committee (BOC)—Expedition Bhutan’s in-country partner.
-It was during this time that Terri co-created with the BOC the Bhutan International Marathon (BIM) as well as implementing, supporting and consulting on other sporting programs including Tour of the Dragon.
-Terri returned in February of 2014 to help the BOC successfully execute their first BIM.
+Their 4-person expedition team and 3-person film team traversed the entire country, from far west, to the last village in the east, trekking and mountain biking over a 2-month span in the fall of 2011, while hosting the first TEDx in Bhutan as well as shooting a documentary film of their adventure and cultural inquiry – Crossing Bhutan.

-As Expedition Bhutan Leader, international liaison, advisor and sponsor of the BIM and advisor and sponsor of Tour of the Dragon and having spent over 7 months in country within the past two years, Terri Schneider is intimate with Bhutan.
-She knows the people, the event and the culture and she is deeply committed to supporting the growth of sport in this very special country.
+As Expedition Bhutan Leader, international liaison, advisor and sponsor of the BIM and advisor, sponsor and participant of Tour of the Dragon, and having spent more than a year in the country, Terri Schneider is intimate with Bhutan.
+She knows the the culture and is deeply committed to supporting the people of this very special country.

-Come for your race or adventure while supporting youth sports in Bhutan, and stay for the cultural adventure of a life time.
+Terri invites you to come for your race or adventure while supporting the people of Bhutan, and stay for the cultural experience of a life time.